graveja0/health-care-markets/README.md

-We can see through this simple example that the geographic location method has done a poor job of capturing the underlying change in the competitivenes of these two areas:
+We can see through this simple example that the geographic location method has done a poor job of capturing the underlying change in the competitivenes of these two areas.
+In particular,

 1. In Scenario 1 we cannot even define an HHI measure for area A because no hospital happens to be located there; the hospital that